steve1066d/devore.tubs/ordering.md

 ### Wi-Fi adapter board
 The modified board supports working with a smart swtich, to integrate it with Wi-Fi as a smart device.
 However, Softub uses 5 volt logic, and most home automatition devices expect 3.3 volts.
-The Wi-Fi adapter does the voltage translation, along with making an easy way of connecting the Shelly or Sonff.
+The Wi-Fi adapter does the voltage translation, along with making an easy way of connecting the Shelly or Sonoff.
 The cost is $40.
 See [this page](wifi.html) for details.

 ## Order now